After Long Drought, Has U.S. Olympic Long Track Speedskating Turned A Corner?

 In the U.S., public interest in long track speedskating tends to be at its highest every four years — during the Olympics.
 Usually, other sports like figure skating, snowboarding and short track speedskating, which are more exciting to watch, attract much more attention.

-But indifference during the off-years means it's harder to lure sponsors to provide financial support for speedskaters — unlike, say, in the Netherlands, where there are up to eight professional teams and four times as many 400-meter ovals than in the U.S. In Holland, some 80 speedskaters train full-time.
+But indifference during the off years means it's harder to lure sponsors to provide financial support for speedskaters — unlike, say, in the Netherlands, where there are up to eight professional teams and four times as many 400-meter ovals as in the U.S. In Holland, some 80 speedskaters train full time.

-"The saying goes, the Dutch get paid on their way to possibly earning a medal and a U.S. skater might get some endorsements after winning a medal," says Parra, who had to work at Home Depot part-time to help fund his speedskating expenses while he was training for the Olympics.
+"The saying goes, the Dutch get paid on their way to possibly earning a medal and a U.S. skater might get some endorsements after winning a medal," says Parra, who had to work at Home Depot part time to help fund his speedskating expenses while he was training for the Olympics.

 "Top 10 is not a failure"